drdk/applicant-assignment-feed-reader/readme.md

 The assignment is to create a simple News Feed Reader that displays the current news from dr.dk. in a reasonable design.

 The assignment has both a frontend and a backend part.
 You can choose to solve only one part if you don't feel you've the skill set to complete the other.
-Please hand in your solution no later than 24 hours before the job interview.
+Please hand in your solution no later than 09:00 on the day of your interview.

 _PLEASE BE AWARE THAT FORKING ON GITHUB IS VISIBLE TO THE PUBLIC.
 IF YOU WISH TO REMAIN ANONYMOUS YOU CAN FORK MANUALLY OR SUBMIT YOUR SOLUTION AS A ZIP FILE TO US_